 The (non)cutting-edge of veterinary science

-Laser therapy is an innovative new technology used to treat acute and chronic injuries.
+Laser therapy is an innovative technology used to treat acute and chronic injuries.
 The non-invasive treatment stimulates cell regeneration by increasing blood flow to the targeted area.
 This is used to accelerate the healing process following surgery, alleviate joint pain and treat degenerative diseases.

 Low-level, also known as cold, laser therapy focuses red and infrared light on tissue at and below the surface of the skin.
 The light energizes the cellular mass, producing a structural protein called collagen used to repair tissue.
 Lasers continue the healing process by supporting vascular dilation and synthesis, increasing blood circulation to the affected region.
-The stimulation releases the bodies own pain-relieving hormones, generating mild pain management properties.
+The stimulation releases the body’s own pain-relieving hormones, generating mild pain management properties.